 If your tree is a bare root tree, place it in a bucket of water and put it to one side while you dig the hole.
 If the tree is a container grown plant ensure it is watered well.

-Dig a square hole as deep as the rootball so that the new tree will be growing at the same level it was in the ground at the nursery (as indicated by the soil line on the trunk) or container.
-Dig a square hole instead of a circular one.
-Current horticulture theory is that this improves rooting by causing them to venture outwards beyond the hole when they meet the hole’s edge, rather than growing in circles around the rootball in the hole.
+Dig a square hole two or three times as wide as the rootball.
+Dig only as deep as the height of the rootball so that the new tree will be growing at the same level it was in the ground at the nursery (as indicated by the soil line on the trunk) or container.

 Break the surface of the base of the hole so the roots can penetrate, but don’t dig it.
-If you dig it, you may find your tree sinks/subsides later on as the soil settles, which can be detrimental to the health of the tree.
+If you dig the hole any deeper than the height of the rootball you may find your tree sinks/subsides later on as the soil settles, which can be detrimental to the health of the tree.

 Take the plant out from the bucket/container.
 If you have access to mycorrizhal fungi dust the rootball with it and sprinkle some into the hole.
 If the rootball is congested, break the surface of the rootball with your fingers to stimulate new root growth.

 Place the tree in the hole and orient it to your favoured position.
 Sometimes trees look better from certain viewing angles.
 When satisfied you have the tree in the position you want it, back fill the hole with soil (do not add compost) and firm around the rootball with your heel.
 Do this gradually as you go, rather than all in one go at the end: the soil will be in much better contact with the roots and the tree will be better supported.